juanelas/openvpn-docker/README.md

   IP_SUBNET=192.168.131.0
   IP_MASK=255.255.255.0

-  # If CLIENT_TO_CLIENT is set to 1, this directive to allow different clients
+  # Set CLIENT_TO_CLIENT to 1 to allow different clients to be able to "see"
-  # to be able to "see" each other.
+  # each other.
 By default, clients will only see the server.
   CLIENT_TO_CLIENT=1

   # A DNS server that is accesible from your server